joahua/blog/_posts/2015-10-22-jekyll-well-known-and-dotfiles.md

 include: [".well-known"]
 ```

-Jekyll actually documents this [pretty clearly](http://jekyllrb.com/docs/configuration/) (search “Include” on that page) but I found mention of it on https://github.com/keybase/keybase-issues/issues/366 first.
+Jekyll actually documents this [pretty clearly](http://jekyllrb.com/docs/configuration/) (search “Include” on that page) but I found mention of it on [a Keybase issue](https://github.com/keybase/keybase-issues/issues/366) first.

 Given their documentation is focused on .htaccess files (haven’t used those/Apache for a while!)
 I thought I’d document here to optimize more for the search terms I was using!